WHAT YOU SHOULD KNOW:

 - En Espanol

 Subclinical hyperthyroidism is a condition that develops when the amount of thyroid stimulating hormone (TSH) in your blood is low.
 TSH is made in the brain and controls how much thyroid hormones are made.
-Thyroid hormones help control body temperature, heart rate, growth, and how you gain or lose weight.
+Thyroid hormones help control body temperature, heart rate, growth, and weight.

 AFTER YOU LEAVE:

 You may need to return for more blood tests to check your thyroid hormone level.
-Do not stop taking your medicine until you talk to your primary healthcare provider.
+This will show if you are getting the right amount of medicine.
+Do not stop taking your medicines without talking to your PHP first.
 Write down your questions so you remember to ask them during your visits.

 You may need to eat more to give your body the extra energy it needs.
-High protein and high calorie foods will help prevent weight loss.
-Ask your primary healthcare provider which foods are best for you.
+Foods high in protein and calories will help prevent weight loss.
+Ask your PHP which foods are best for you.

 - You have a fever.